 In three years at Missouri - two as the lead assistant and one as the associate head coach - Norton helped revive the Tigers' women's basketball program with a WNIT bid in 2013 -- the school's first postseason berth in six years.

-While on the staff with head coach Robin Pingeton, Norton and the Tigers accomplished one of the best runs in school history despite playing rigorous schedules each season.
-In his first year with the program, Missouri played the seventh-toughest slate in NCAA Division I with three wins against ranked opponents.
-Most recently, the Tigers defeated No. 9 Tennessee, 80-63, on their way to a postseason berth in 2013.
+While on the staff with head coach Robin Pingeton, Norton and the Tigers accomplished one of the best runs in school history despite playing rigorous schedules.
+In his first year with the program, Missouri played the seventh-toughest slate in NCAA Division I with three wins against ranked opponents, including a 80-63 win over No. 9 Tennessee on its way to a postseason berth in 2013.

 Before his time in Columbia, Mo., Norton worked on Pingeton's staff at Illinois State, where their teams saw unprecedented success.
 In seven seasons, the Redbirds compiled an overall record of 144-76 (.655), made two NCAA Tournament appearances (2005 and 2008), three WNIT berths (2007, 2009 and 2010), three Missouri Valley Conference regular season titles (2008, 2009 and 2010) and two MVC Tournament Championships (2005 and 2008).

 Illinois State's 28 wins in the 2009-10 campaign tied the school record for victories in a single season, matching the 1980-81 team.
 The Redbirds compiled a 28-8 record in 2009-10 and capped off three-straight conference titles.